 id – The identifier of the document to return.

-lastDiscoveredTime – Provides a time context to the provider requesting all documents that have been created or updated since the time specified in this parameter.
+lastDiscoveredTime – Provides a time context to the DDS provider requesting all documents that have been created or updated since the time specified in this parameter.
 This allows for an effective polling mechanism by using the latest document change time returned in the previous operation as a filter parameter in the next to retrieve only those documents that have been discovered (new or updated) since the last invocation of the API.

 getLocalDocuments([type], [id], [lastDiscoveredTime])

+RETURNS status, a list of [0..n] document, and [lastDiscoveredTime]

-This operation returns a list of documents associated with the queriedprovider NSA and the time of the latest document change on that provider NSA.
+This operation returns a list of documents associated with the queried DDS provider and the time of the latest document change on that provider.
+This operation can be considered equivalent to getDocuments() with the nsa parameter set to the target DDS provider’s identifier.
 If no filter parameters are supplied then all documents within the space will be returned.
 The following optional parameters can be supplied, and will be applied using logical AND:

 type - The unique string identifying the type of document to return.